 After his trail ride, he inspected the barnyard to make sure the goats, the sheep, cattle herd and 80-strong horse herd were ready for the holidays.
 He even had time to work up an appetite for Executive Chef Josh Drage’s farm-to-table cuisine while visiting the chuck wagon.

 The Fire is So Delightful

 Eggnog attended Yule Night, a local celebration in our hometown, Philipsburg, and he was a welcome guest at our holiday party.
 That night, he warmed his hands by the bonfire and sipped on s’mores hot chocolate.
 If you’re searching for a hot cocoa recipe this Christmas, we highly recommend this festive one from our “Eat, Drink & Be Merry” blog—tested and approved by Eggnog himself.

 Later that weekend, he enjoyed Mixology Hour with Bar Manager Ned Derosier, and enjoyed a frosty Yule Mule mocktail in a copper mug.
 Adults can visit the blog to get this tasty recipe, or try Silver Dollar Saloon cocktails, the Resolution or Grand-Fashioned—recipes fit for your rustic-luxe New Year’s plans.

-He enjoyed a fireside yoga session with Granite Spa Manager Karen Piacuqadio.
+He enjoyed a fireside yoga session with The Spa at Rock Creek Manager Karen Piacuqadio.
 The Ranch offers a number of styles of mind & body classes, including yoga, natural movement training and forest bathing, but Elf Yoga was entirely new to us.
 All spa services are customized, so Karen made sure Eggnog’s practice was to his liking.